ManageIQ/ansible-manageiq-automate/README.md

 ManageIQ:
     `manageiq_connection` is a dictionary with a set of connection defaults in `defaults/main.yml`.
+    Use of this connection information is ONLY needed if the role is used outside of a ManageIQ appliance.
+A ManageIQ appliance passes in `manageiq_connection` via `extra_vars` so connection information is included automatically.

     Remember to use Ansible Vault for passwords.
     `automate_workspace` is the href slug and guid required to talk to the Automate Workspace.